 A periodontist is a dentist who specializes in the prevention, diagnosis, and treatment of periodontal disease, and in the placement of dental implants.
 Periodontists are also experts in the treatment of oral inflammation.
-Periodontists receive extensive training in these areas, including three additional years of education beyond dental school.
-They are familiar with the latest techniques for diagnosing and treating periodontal disease, and are also trained in performing cosmetic periodontal procedures.
+They receive extensive training in these areas, including three additional years of education beyond dental school.
+They are familiar with the latest techniques for diagnosing and treating periodontal disease and are also trained in performing cosmetic periodontics procedures.

-Periodontists often treat more problematic periodontal cases, such as those with severe gum disease or a complex medical history.
-Periodontists offer a wide range of treatments, such as scaling and root planing (in which the infected surface of the root is cleaned) or root surface debridement (in which damaged tissue is removed).
+Periodontists often treat more problematic periodontics cases, such as those with severe gum disease or complex medical history.
+They also offer a wide range of treatments, such as scaling and root planning (in which the infected surface of the root is cleaned) or root surface debridement (in which damaged tissue is removed).
 They can also treat patients with severe gum problems using a range of surgical procedures.
 In addition, periodontists are specially trained in the placement, maintenance, and repair of dental implants.

 During the first visit, the periodontist usually reviews the patient’s complete medical and dental histories.
 It is extremely important for the periodontist to know if any medications are being taken or if the patient is being treated for any condition that can affect periodontal care, such as heart disease, diabetes, or pregnancy.

 The periodontist examines the gums, checks to see if there is any gum line recession, assesses how the teeth fit together when biting, and checks the teeth to see if any are loose.
-The periodontist will also take a small measuring instrument called a probe and place it between the teeth and gums to determine the depth of those spaces, known as periodontal pockets; this helps the periodontist assess the health of the gums.
-X-rays
+The periodontics specialist will also take a small measuring instrument called a probe and place it between the teeth and gums to determine the depth of those spaces, known as periodontal pockets; this helps the periodontist assess the health of the gums.
+X-rays.

 An SRP is essentially scraping the calculus off roots of your teeth, below the gum line, either with a metal scaler or with an ultrasonic scaler.
 The calculus forms from hardened plaque, which is naturally produced from food and saliva over time, and has to be mechanically removed from the teeth.